Ivana Trump funeral plans are set

 “Everyone in New York was there.
 Her coffin was led out by the New York police marching band, and they closed down 5th Avenue for it.”

-Before the world knew Ivana as Mrs. Trump, she was a competitive skier, starting as a child, in Czechoslovakia.
+Before the world knew Ivana as Mrs. Trump, she was a competitive skier in Czechoslovakia, starting as a child.

 During an interview with the New York Post, Ivanka Trump said that her mom Ivana was a “world-class athlete” before marriage.